rasundsbak/zoterokurs/episodes/01-preparation-installation.md

 exercises: 2
 ---
 **Desktop and Zotero Connector**
-Visit Zotero.org and download the relevant Zotero desktop version and connector for your PC, Mac or Linux machine.
+Visit Zotero.org and download the relevant Zotero desktop version and connector for your PC, Mac or Linux machine. wE ALSO PLAN TO USE THE Zutillo connector.
+You may find it on Github: https://github.com/wshanks/Zutilo

 **Check the functionality**
 After the installation.
 Check your usual text editor.
 For Word users: Do you see the tab for Zotero functionality somewhere to the right?
 If not, see below.
 Zotero supports the text editors Google Docs, Microsoft Word and Libre Office.